evan-w-holt/evan-w-holt.github.io/README.md

 Build notes:

-Use Brotli compression
+Use gzip compression

-Make sure you don't overwrite the web.config file, this ensures the browser knows how to decompress the unityweb files
+Make sure you don't overwrite the web.config files, these ensure the browser knows how to decompress the unityweb files